 Our intestinal flora, the first line of defence for our natural defences.

+Every day, research into the human microbiota and probiotics reveals new areas in which our microbial flora plays an essential role.
+Its many interactions with a number of fundamental mechanisms in our body open up countless possibilities in terms of health, particularly for our immunity.
 When we talk about microbiota, the gut microbiota is the first thing that comes to mind.
 This is to be expected, given its major influence on the functioning of this organ.
 Whether in terms of our digestion, of course, or our natural defences, the role of the intestine is particularly exposed to threats from external pathogens (viruses, bacteria and other parasites).
 So it’s not surprising that most (around 80%) of our immune system is located in our intestine.
 This is where the micro-organisms that make up our intestinal flora come into their own…

 The aggressors…